apache/fluo-website/tour/observers.md

 title: Observer Concepts
 ---

-Fluo supports complex processing by running user provided code in Observers.
-Observers are triggered by notifications.
-An Observer requests that the system run it when a certain column is modified.
-When another transaction modifies an observed column, it will persist a notification that later causes the Observer to run.
+Fluo supports incremental processing with Observers and Notifications.
+Notifications are persistent markers set by a transaction that indicate an Observer should run later for a certain row+column.
+Observers are user provided code that are registered to process notifications for a certain column.
 When an Observer is run, its provided with the row and column that caused it to run along with a transaction.
 Fluo worker processes running across a cluster will execute Observers.

-Since all transactions need to know which columns trigger observers, observers must be registered with Fluo at initialization time.
+Since all transactions need to know which columns trigger Observers, Observers must be registered with Fluo at initialization time.

 Fluo supports two type of notifications :